zhiweihu1103/wheat-detection/README.md

 python tools/test.py configs/wheat/faster_rcnn_r50_fpn_1x.py logs_wheat/faster_rcnn_r50/normal/latest.pth --show-dir show_test/faster_rcnn_r50/normal --eval bbox
 ```
 Then at **show_test/faster_rcnn_r50/normal** you will find the predict result with bbox.

+# Postscript
+* If you want to modify the related display effects of the detection box, such as the color of the detection box, the thickness of the detection box, etc., you can modify the **show_result** method in **/mmdet/models/detectors/base.py**.
+For details, please refer to this [document](https://mmdetection.readthedocs.io/en/latest/_modules/mmdet/models/detectors/base.html?highlight=imshow_det_bboxes#).
+Pay attention to re-execute **pip install -v -e .** command after modification.